Jaguar Land Rover extends production pause for another week after cyber attack

 “We are very sorry for the continued disruption this incident is causing and we will continue to update as the investigation progresses.”

-Production was paused earlier this month at JLR’s factories in Halewood, on Merseyside, and Solihull in the West Midlands, and its engine manufacturing site in Wolverhampton.
+JLR was forced to pause production at the beginning of the month at its factories in Halewood, on Merseyside, and Solihull in the West Midlands, and its engine manufacturing site in Wolverhampton.

 It followed a major cyber attack that affected its global operations and forced the UK manufacturer to shut down its systems on August 31.